srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 -   1 x Battery charger
 -   1 x Battery charging bag
 -   1 x Battery charging Power Supply Unit (PSU)

+Where teams are missing some of these items, note down the missing items in the helpdesk system and continue with the check-in process.
+Helpdesk will deal with these missing items later on.

 ### Next steps for the team